tposney/midi-qol/README.md

   * MidiQOL.gameStats.showStats() display a window displaying the statistics kept.
 Players only see their own characters.
   * MidiQOL.gameStats.statData returns the current statData (have a look and see what is stored)

+## Concentration Checks
+support for **concentration automation**.
+The is dependent on DAE being installed and of the right version and **requires** CUB concentration automation to be disabled.
+Midi will work with Convenient Effects, Combat Utility Belt of use it's own effect for concentration.
+  * Enabled via config setting (near auto check saves)
+  * Get user confirmation before casting a second concentration spell while the first is still active.
+First concentration is removed if you proceed.
+  * Taking damage causes a concentration check, failure removes concentration.
+  * If the spell that caused concentration expires concentration is removed
+  * Concentration can be removed from the token effects HUD and will work as expected.
+  * If concentration is removed any effects due to the spell on any tokens (self + targets) are removed.
+  * If concentration is removed any measured templates associated with the spell are removed.
+  * No changes are required to any spells/effects for this to work, it keys off the concentration attribute in the spell details.
+  * Support for concentration for non-spells.
+Put "Concentration" in the activation conditions field and using the item will cause concentration to be added to the caster and any active effects applied by the item will be linked to concentration.

 ## Short Guide to the settings:
 ### Workflow settings
 * **Speed Item Rolls**